Football Queensland Darling Downs: Football Toowoomba

 In August 1920, a game was played at the Athletic Grounds, Toowoomba between a Toowoomba representative side and sailors from HMS Renown.
-At the time, there were 4 teams in Toowoomba's competition – Diggers, Norths, Western Suburbs and Wanderers (from Cawdor).
+At the time, there were 4 teams in the Toowoomba competition – Diggers, Norths, Western Suburbs and Wanderers (from Cawdor).
 Two Digger's players selected for this game played for Queensland.
-Percy Martin had represented Queensland before World War One, whilst Dugald French was a current Queensland squad member.
+Percy Martin had represented Queensland before World War One, while Dugald French was a current Queensland squad member.

 A preview of the 1924 season indicated that definitely 4 and up to 6 clubs would participate in senior football.
 The confirmed clubs were Diggers, Caledonians, Rangers and Toowoomba Athletic, with Waratahs and Willowburn Asylum also contemplating senior football.
 Toowoomba Athletic and Waratahs were junior clubs stepping up to senior level.
 Toowoomba Athletic played junior football as Scouts and it's possible they had some connection to the scouting movement.
 Junior football was in existence and 2 clubs mentioned were Starlights and Tech Old Boys.
 In addition, 7 schools were playing football.

 In June 1925, the touring English FA side defeated a Toowoomba representative side 6 − 0 at the Toowoomba showgrounds in front of a crowd of 4,000.
 In July 1925, after the English FA tour soccer was introduced to Warwick.

 By 1938 there were 9 teams – Willowburn, Gowrie-Little Plains, Gomoran, Oakey, Sugarloaf, Southern Cross, Greenwood, Kingsthorpe and Rovers.

-In September 1938 the touring Indian national team defeated Queensland 5-2 at Athletic Oval (now Clive Berghofer Stadium/Toowoomba Sports Ground) in Toowoomba.
+In September 1938 the touring Indian national team defeated Queensland 5–2 at Athletic Oval (now Clive Berghofer Stadium/Toowoomba Sports Ground) in Toowoomba.

-In July 1939, Palestine defeated a "weak" Queensland team 13-3 in Toowoomba.
+In July 1939, Palestine defeated a "weak" Queensland team 13–3 in Toowoomba.

+After World War II

-Football in Toowoomba fell into remission during World War 2 and only re-commenced initially on a junior basis in 1949 with seniors recommencing in 1951.
+Football in the Toowoomba region went into remission during World War 2.
+It re-commenced in 1946 with the re-formation of the Acland & District Soccer Association which included a Toowoomba club as one of its 6 affiliated clubs.

+The Toowoomba Soccer Association was re-formed in 1949 and had 4 affiliated senior clubs; Blue Stars, Cawdor Rangers, Valley and Willowburn.
+In 1949 Valley won the first post World War premiership and Willowburn won the Knock-Out Cup defeating Valley 2 - 0 in the final.

+In 1975 the Men's representative team of the Toowoomba & District Soccer Federation was given direct entry into the 1976 Ampol Cup.
+The Ampol Cup became a State-wide competition having previously being limited to First Division clubs from Brisbane and Ipswich.

+In May 2024 Willowburn celebrated the 75th anniversary of their formation (in 1949) with a gala dinner.

 Women's Football

-Toowoomba was at the vanguard for Women's football in Queensland.
-In June 1921, and at about the same time that Women's football was commencing in Brisbane, clubs were also being formed in Toowoomba.
+Toowoomba was a pioneer of Women's football in Queensland and Australia.
+In June 1921 at about the same time that Women's football was commencing in Brisbane, clubs were also being formed in Toowoomba.
 The first clubs were Toowoomba Rovers and Toowoomba Cities.

 In July 1921, interest was growing in sending a Toowoomba ladies representative team to play in Brisbane, with the Toowoomba players training at the Showgrounds.

 A number of female footballers from Toowoomba have played for the Matildas, including Lana Harch and Karla Reuter.